shurjopay-plugins/Raw-PHP/README.md

 ### PHP shurjoPay(V2) sample ###
-	This repository is for WHMC shurjoPay plugin for version 7.x.x
+	This repository is for Raw PHP for shurjoPay integration.

 ### How do I get set up? ###
 	Upload files to web root